joshaber/Freezer/README.md

 ## Keys

 Freezer does not store objects.
 Instead, it stores an arbitrary collection of key-value pairs, grouped by an ID.
-Keys have a fixed type and must be added to the store before being used.
-(See `-[FRZStore addKey:type:collection:error:]`.)

 A collection of keys, grouped by ID, may be transformed into, for example, a [Mantle](https://github.com/github/Mantle) model object.
 But note that model